gauntface/web-push-java/README.md

 Please use https://github.com/web-push-libs/webpush-java instead.
-That has better feature compatibility and is more avtively maintained :-)
+That has better feature compatibility and is more actively maintained :-)

 I may not get too much time to actively maintain this.
 I can add ownership if anyone is interested